BilkentCompGen/valor/README.md

-2.Set the physical statistics of clones.
+-- Set the physical statistics of clones.
 Changing these variables adaptively can improve the performance.

 parameter: NORMAL_SIZE (minimum size of an expected clone)